JoelFernandes01/KubernetesOnProxmoxWithTerraformAndAnsible/README.md

 You should now have a working Kubernetes cluster.

+The join-nodes.sh script will also copy the Kubernetes cluster /etc/kubernetes/admin.conf file back to the staging machine as /home/$USER/.kube/conf, allowing kubectl to be run from there if this is desired.

 ## Testing the cluster using Nginx and NodePort

 Services in Kubernetes run by default without being exposed to networks outside the cluster, and need to be configured for this.